PeterAlanAnderson/Athena/README.md

 # Athena

-A wiese place to shop!
+A wise place to shop!
+A mock online shopping experience where customers can list items to sell and purchase items from other vendors.
+Athena creates a smooth and easy shopping experience.
+A project created for the University of Minnesota's Coding Bootcamp

 ## Getting Started: